The Thomas Pages homepage

 – Falsified Bible Texts –

-"How do you say, 'We are wise, and the Law of Jehovah is with us'?
-(Israel)
+"How do you [Israel] say, 'We are wise, and the Law of Jehovah is with us'?

 Behold, the lying pen of the scribes has certainly worked deceit."

-manual copying of any document opens the possibility of inadvertent copyist errors.
+copying of any document opens the possibility of inadvertent copyist errors.
 This is also true therefore of all ancient hand written copies of both our Old and New Testament scriptures in their original languages.

-However, a comparison of quotations from the Old Testament in our New Testament exposes a more serious issue.
-This problem has often been written off as simply the New Testament writers quoting from the pre-Christian Septuagint Greek translation of the Old Testament rather than from the ('more accurate', implied) original Hebrew language, the common standard of which is the Jewish Masoretic version dating from some nine hundred years after Jesus.
+This problem of difference between manuscripts has often in the past been written off as simply the New Testament writers quoting from the pre-Christian Septuagint Greek translation of the Old Testament rather than from the (supposedly 'more accurate') original Hebrew language,

-This is possible for the Christian church writings outside of Palestine, as the Jewish synagogues in the Diaspora (dispersion), from which many Christian congregations developed, used the Septuagint more than the Hebrew manuscripts of the scriptures.
-But this is an inadequate explanation for Old Testament quotations in our New Testament by Palestinian Jewish Christians.
-More seriously however, this Septuagint-error explanation attacks the New Testament's view of itself as holy scripture, textually inspired of God no less than our original Old Testament text.
+Reliance on the Septuagint version of the Old Testament is 'possible' for the Christian church writings outside of Palestine, as the Jewish synagogues in the Diaspora (dispersion), from which many Christian congregations developed, used the Septuagint more than the Hebrew manuscripts of the Scriptures as their congregations no longer spoke Hebrew.

-Old Testament quotes in the New which do not conform to the Masoretic text but are close to the Septuagint text more logically indicate a common Hebrew source.
-This is supported by Dead Sea manuscript copies of Old Testament scriptures pre-dating the Roman destruction of Jerusalem in 70AD which point to a far older Hebrew text than the Masoretic and one significantly closer to the Septuagint than the Medieval Masoretic text upon which our modern Old Testament translations are principally based.
-This becomes very significant when the nature of these differences is compared.
+Testament quotes in the New which do not conform to the Masoretic text but are close to the Septuagint text more logically indicate a common Hebrew source.
+This fact is supported by Dead Sea manuscript copies of Old Testament scriptures pre-dating the Roman destruction of Jerusalem in 70AD/CE which point to a far older Hebrew text than the Masoretic and one significantly closer to the Septuagint than the Medieval Jewish Masoretic text upon which our modern Old Testament translations are usually principally based.

 1. Literary 2.
 Theological 3.
 Polemical